bugsnag/bugsnag-php/README.md

 By default this is set to be "production".

+*Note: If you would like errors from stages other than production to be sent to Bugsnag, you'll also have to call `setNotifyReleaseStages`.*

 ###setNotifyReleaseStages

 By default, we will only notify Bugsnag of errors that happen when